Hydraulic Cylinder Rods:

 Hydraulic Cylinder Rods: The Hard Truth

-Anyone who has worked with hydraulic cylinders is familiar with the general structure and function of this linear actuator, and most understand the importance of protecting the rod from damage.
+Anyone who has worked with hydraulic cylinders is familiar with the general structure and function of this linear actuator, and most understand the importance of protecting the rod from damage which often requires hydraulic cylinder repair.
 Scoring, pitting, or nicks in the chrome surface will ruin seals and result in fluid leaking from the cylinder gland – a problem that will only worsen with each stroke of the cylinder.
 What many don’t realize, is that not all cylinder rods are created equal, and the difference lies just below the polished surface.

 IHCP - Induction Hardened Chrome Plated hydraulic cylinder rods

 The polished surface is chrome plating.
 Chrome plating not only offers durable long-term protection against corrosion, but also provides a smooth finish that can be ground and polished to a precise diameter.
 This is critical to optimizing seal performance and providing enough clearance to allow lubrication between the rod and seal, but not outright leakage.

 Induction hardened steel is typically more brittle than softer steel.
 And instead of bending, an IHCP rod will simply break, potentially creating a hazardous situation.

 Therefore, in certain applications where a tolerance of bending is required, such as a man-lift, CPO can the better choice.

 The chrome plating used for hydraulic cylinder rods is called “Hard Chrome”.
 It is dull silver / grey in color, and as the name suggests, has a hard surface.
 This is quite different from “Cosmetic Chrome” which is the bright and shiny finish found on cars and motorcycles.
 Cosmetic chrome is softer and more easily scratched and damaged.

 Cosmetic chrome commonly found on cars and motorcycles